siacus/flourishing-i-challenge/README.md

 [Here](https://platform.i-guide.io/notebooks/e870ad3a-8c19-43e1-8323-fb8c39d12898) is the notebook submitted to the i-Guide platform that contains a copy of the [source notebook](flourishing.ipynb) stored in this github repository.

-You can play with a dashboard based on this data [here](https://askdataverse.shinyapps.io/FlourishingMap/) and the corresponding github repositor is [here](https://github.com/siacus/flourishingmap).
+You can play with a dashboard based on this data [here](https://askdataverse.shinyapps.io/FlourishingMap/) and the corresponding github repository is [here](https://github.com/siacus/flourishingmap).

 ## Methodology

 There are three models running in parallel that classify the same tweet and produce numbers;
 * human flourishing: e.g., happiness: low (-1), medium (0.5) and high (1), NA indicates that none of the 46 dimensions of human flourishing hase been found;
 * migration mood: pro-migration (+1), anti-migration (-1), neutral (0), not about migration (NA);